laramartin/Shiny-App-proteomic-data-analysis/readme.md

 3. Open the server.R and ui.R scripts with RStudio and run the App clicking on "Run App"

-About the author: created by Lara Martin for Master thesis 2015
+About the author: created by Lara Martin for Master thesis in 2015